Soumi-GhoshN/jcms.github.io/_upcomingposts/2023-09-01-johan-carlstrom.markdown

 ---
 layout: default
-title: "December 9th, 2024: Johan Carlström"
+title: "POSTPONED!
+December 9th, 2024: Johan Carlström"
 date: 2024-09-01 10:06:00 +0200
 categories:
 ---

 # December 9th, 2024: Johan Carlström

+Please note this talk has been postponed until further notice.

 On Monday, December 9th, 2024 from 11 am to 12 am we will host a seminar by **Johan Carlström** from **Stockholm University**.